Date posted: 17 March 2020

 Water fountains throughout the gardens have been temporarily turned off.
 Please ensure you bring plenty of water on your visit.

-This includes the Schools Education Program, masterclasses and workshops, Monster Theatres talks and tours, Botanica Lumina Program and the School Holiday Program.
-If you are booked onto any of these activities, we will notify you of your options and next steps.
+There have been changes to education and public programs with Monster Theatres talks and tours and the Botanica Lumina Program postponed until further notice.
+If you are booked onto any of these activities, we have emailed you with your options and next steps.

-There are online resources which can help your school or give you gardening tips.
+For those that still cannot attend the gardens, there are also online resources which can help your school or give you gardening tips.

 In addition, we have suspended volunteer-related activities including the free guided walks, 'Hands on Hort' and 'Growing Friends'.
 In the meantime, we encourage you to access the self-guided walks kindly put together by the Friends of the Botanic Gardens of Adelaide.